Extreme Rules (2021)

-The 2021 Extreme Rules was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 13th annual Extreme Rules and took place on September 26, 2021, at the Nationwide Arena in Columbus, Ohio, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-This was the first Extreme Rules to livestream on Peacock and also the first and only Extreme Rules event to be held in September, replacing Clash of Champions that was previously held during that month; Extreme Rules was moved to October the following year.
+The 2021 Extreme Rules was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 13th annual Extreme Rules event and took place on September 26, 2021, at the Nationwide Arena in Columbus, Ohio.
+While the theme of the annual event had been that it featured various hardcore-based matches, the 2021 event only had one such match.